-The system is controlled by a remote control.
-The controls comprise a pair of two axis joysticks, a function selector switch, a high / low speed selector switch and an emergency stop button.
+The system is controlled by a cable remote or the optional radio remote carried by the operator.
+These have identical ergonomics consisting of a pair of two axis joysticks, a function selector switch, a high/low speed selector switch and an emergency stop button.